BryceSchroeder/delvmod/README.md

 EXAMPLE PROGRAMS

 delv comes with some examples.
-Probably, it'll come with more someday, but now there are two:
+Probably, it'll come with more someday.
+You will need to install delv (python setup.py install) before they will work.
+All of them are, unsurprisingly, in the examples/ directory.

 "archive\_example.py" - Shows how one can load, modify, and save archives.